CriminalPancake/void-stranger-ap/README.md

 2. More Goals, I'm thinking the normal ending for all three characters.
 Perhaps Bee's Stinky Hole would be a good short goal.
 Additionally, a MacGuffin oriented goal seems fitting.
 Carcass ending seems like a pretty bad goal in my opinion, requires exactly one item and its annoying to reach unless you play as Cif.
+Killing all bosses could be a goal.
+Also making goals to get multiple endings of the player's choice.

 3. Add an option for all kinds of shortcuts being accounted for in logic with brandsanity

 4. MAYBE more locations, but many ideas I've seen (memento crystals mainly) have one big issue: there aren't any more items left to place in those locations.
 Perhaps I could let the player choose locust chests or memento crystals as locations, but not both.
 There are already way too many locust items in the pool as it is.
+Interesting ideas include the 9 reachable chests in the voided ending and the end of the white void.

+5. Add the Gor Cube as an alternate location for undoing the seal of sloth

 ## Special Thanks